 SWEET POTATO HEALTH BENEFITS:

-- Loaded with vitamin A and beta carotene which are good for eye health, hair health, migraines, and give your skin a rich rosy glow because sweet potatoes are very colorful.
+- Loaded with vitamin A and beta carotene which are good for eye health, hair health, and migraines, and give your skin a rich rosy glow because sweet potatoes are very colorful.
 (While white potatoes are also a starch they are an empty starch loaded with sugar that will have you falsely thinking you are full).
-Sweet potatoes are loaded with fiber, minerals, and nutrients and goes through your system differently.
+Sweet potatoes are loaded with fiber, minerals, and nutrients and go through your system differently.

-- The magical Sweet Potato also contains calcium, magnesium, iron, zinc, vitamin C, thiamin B vitamin, riboflavin B vitamin, folate B vitamin, vitamin E, potassium, and some vitamin K. A powerhouse of nutrients and minerals.
+- The magical Sweet Potato also contains calcium, magnesium, iron, zinc, vitamin C, a thiamin B vitamin, riboflavin B vitamin, a folate B vitamin, vitamin E, potassium, and some vitamin K. A powerhouse of nutrients and minerals.

 Remember that on your healing journey.